Treatment for shingles

 Homeopathy for shingles has no side effects and produces immediate results.
 Listed below are homeopathic remedies for shingles

-- This homeopathic remedy for shingles is indicated for intense itching on the ribcage (either on the back or chest), which are also very sore and worse from contact with clothing or any touch.
+- This homeopathic remedy for shingles is indicated for intense itching on the ribcage (either on the back or chest), which is also very sore and worse from contact with clothing or any touch.
 The blisters may look bluish.
 The person may feel worse from alcoholic beverages and exposure to cold air.

-- This homeopathic remedy for shingles may be indicated for a rash that begins with many small blisters, is red and intensely itchy, and is relieved by hot baths or hot wet compresses.
+- A rash that starts with numerous tiny blisters, which are red and extremely itchy, and responds to hot baths or hot wet compresses may require this homeopathic shingle treatment.
 Restlessness makes the person want to pace the room or constantly move around.

 Acupuncture is a branch of Traditional Chinese Medicine (TCM) that employs fine, sterile needles to stimulate different acupuncture points on the body to balance the flow of energy and activate the body’s natural healing abilities.